What is Cardiac Arrest?

 - Ventilations come second, which oxygenate the blood.
 During cardiac arrest, victims typically exhibit difficulty breathing manifested by gasping and similar behavior.

 - Defibrillation is a slightly more advanced skill, and can only be done if an automated external defibrillator is available.
 Defibrillators are used to send electricity to the heart and in an attempt to bring back normal rhythm – sinus rhythm.
 They are not used during if the victim is experiencing asystole or “flatline”.

-How can I learn CPR?
+How can I learn CPR in Las Vegas?

-We offer five CPR training programs at Las Vegas CPR, as well as three re-certification classes.
+We offer five CPR training programs in Las Vegas CPR, as well as three re-certification classes.
 These classes are all give students certification once they are completed.
 Our programs are divided into two categories: basic and advanced.
 We have one basic course available to the public while the rest are for health care providers.